The network topology is shown in the appendix. The packet loss ratio approximates 1.5% when the gateway of the NE80E are pinged from the NC server.

 8. Close this port of the S8016 that goes Up and then Down from time to time.
 No packets are found lost on the NE80E in the ping test on the NC server.
 That is, the packet loss ratio is 0.

-1. Identify where packets are lost through traffic statistics and packet capture.
+1. Identify where packets are lost through traffic statistics and packet analysis.

 2. If packets are not lost on the NE80E, but on the competitor's device, inform the customer of the fact and ask the customer to find out the cause.